 II.
 WAIVER REVIEW PROCESS

 The waiver review process provides assistance in considering this policy prior to acceptance of a gift that one is concerned might appear to be or may be contrary to this policy.
-Faculty and Professional Staff encountering a situation that warrants a request for the waiver review process will contact the Chief Compliance Officer (CCO) sufficiently in advance (preferably at least one week).
-The CCO will obtain the facts and present the waiver request to the Vice President for Internal Audit and Management Consulting Services and the Research Integrity Officer for prompt consideration by the three of them (the "Committee"); at least two (2) Committee members must be present (either in person or by phone) to consider the waiver request and at least two (2) of them must support the granting of a waiver.
-The CCO will maintain a log of waiver requests and decisions to be reviewed annually at the President’s May Cabinet meeting.
+Faculty and Professional Staff encountering a situation that warrants a request for the waiver review process will contact the VP, Chief Compliance, Privacy and Internal Audit Officer (CCPIAO) sufficiently in advance (preferably at least one week).
+The CCPIAO will obtain the facts and present the waiver request to the AVP Chief Audit Executive and the Research Integrity Officer for prompt consideration by the three of them (the "Committee"); at least two (2) Committee members must be present (either in person or by phone) to consider the waiver request and at least two (2) of them must support the granting of a waiver.
+The CCPIAO will maintain a log of waiver requests and decisions to be reviewed annually at the President’s May Cabinet meeting.

 All Faculty and Professional Staff are responsible for becoming familiar with and adhering to this policy.
 University employees with authority to enter into contracts with Vendors shall endeavor to incorporate this Policy by reference or attachment to contracts with appropriate Vendors.
 In addition, supervisors are responsible for ensuring that this policy is known by their employees and that all employees are following it.
 Faculty and Professional Staff members and found to be non-compliant with this Policy may be subject to disciplinary action including but not limited to termination of employment.